Skip to main content

 Sociolinguistics

-Professor David Willis’s research interests include syntactic variation incorporating theoretical and geospatial perspectives.
-His recent project attempts to map morposyntactic variation among Twitter users in English, Welsh and other languages.
+Professor David Willis's research interests include syntactic variation incorporating theoretical and geospatial perspectives.
+His Tweetolectology project maps morposyntactic variation in social media in English, Welsh and other languages, and he has recently begun CURLEW: A Census of Urban and Rural Language in England and Wales with colleagues in Bern and York.

 Return to top